Proactive Communication to Improve Customer Engagement

 - A European cable company saw up to a 14-point NPS improvement in 8 weeks by implementing a more complete customer notification process with iterative updates culminating in a live map technician view.

-- A national U.S. cable operator saves tens of thousands of dollars monthly in wasted truck rolls while increasing monthly revenue by preventing last minute cancels and reschedules.
+- A national U.S. cable operator saves tens of thousands of dollars monthly in wasted truck rolls while increasing monthly revenue by preventing last-minute cancels and reschedules.

-Service providers who connect early and often (in an unobtrusive manner), use customer-defined channels and provide continuously updated information create empowered customers.
+Service providers who connect early and often (in an unobtrusive manner), use customer-defined channels and provide continuously updated information to create empowered customers.
 Empowered customers can effectively coordinate their schedules, are prepared for their appointments and reschedule early when needed, before a truck has rolled.